 - Losses prevention strategy.

-- Technical justification for the cementing fluids selection.
-How is the slurry type and density allowing to achieve the job objectives?
+- The technical justification for the cementing fluids selection.
+How is the slurry type and density going to allow us to achieve the job objectives?

 - Minimum laboratory test requirements for cementing slurries: